edstott/EE2Project/maths-accelerator/README.md

 You will need network connectivity to interface with your board.

 1. Ethernet (direct): you can plug the Zynq board into an ethernet port on your home router with the included cable.
 You will need to find the board's IP address to connect - you can do this by looking at DHCP leases on the configuration page for your router, or by typing `ip addr` into the USB command prompt.
-The board  won't work by connecting it to an ethernet port on the College network unless it happens to have been registered with ICT.
+The board  won't work by connecting it to an ethernet port on the College network unless it happens to have been previously registered with ICT.
 2. Ethernet (via host): the kit includes a USB ethernet adapter, which you can use to connect your Pynq board to the internet via your computer.
 Connect the Pynq to the ethernet socket and plug the adapter into a USB port on your computer.
 Then, you need to share your internet connection with the ethernet adapter you have plugged in:
    1. Windows: follow [these instructions](https://www.tomshardware.com/how-to/share-internet-connection-windows-ethernet-wi-fi).
    2. MacOS: follow [these instructions](https://support.apple.com/en-gb/guide/mac-help/mchlp1540/mac)
-3. WiFi: the kit also includes a USB WiFi dongle.
-Plug it into the USB Host port on the Pynq and the operating system will automatically set it up as a networking device.
-You will need to access a terminal via Ethernet or USB cable to set up WiFi.

 ### Development tools